UCL/ECON-CLUSTER/README.md

 where

-* The option -X allows graphics to be forwarded form the HPC to your computer (as long as you are on site at UCL).
+* The option `-X` allows graphics to be forwarded form the HPC to your computer (as long as you are on site at UCL).
 * The username "uctpXXX" is the name of the user.
 The username should be your UCL username
-* The text after the @ is the address of the server.
+* The text after the `@` is the address of the server.
 After you type the command, the server will ask for a password.
 The password should be your you CS HPC Account Password.

-Further platform specific ssh logon details can be found below:
+Further platform specific SSH logon details can be found below:

 - [Windows](http://hpc.cs.ucl.ac.uk/cluster_for_dummies/logging_in_from_windows/)
 - [Mac OSX](http://hpc.cs.ucl.ac.uk/cluster_for_dummies/logging_in_from_mac/)